-While comparisons with Mughal-e-Azam are inevitable, though coming definitely second, Anarkali stands alone on its own merit as well.
+While comparisons with Mughal-e-Azam are inevitable, though coming definitely second, Anarkali stands alone on its own merit quite well.
 The film more than capably handles its emotional episodes and its high voltage dramatic scenes, while the war scenes are choreographed elaborately enough.
-However, the sets, costumes and backdrops come nowhere close to Asif’s magnum opus.
+However, the scale of the sets, costumes and backdrops come nowhere close to Asif’s magnum opus.
 In fact, it is here that the film looks too ‘set like’ and stagy.
 Another major factor that lets down the romance is that in Mughal-e-Azam we see and feel the entire Salim-Anarkali romance from the beginning right through to its tragic end but Anarkali opens with Salim and Anarkali already in love as she sings Yeh Zindagi Usiki Hai to him.
 And though the love story plays out faithfully to its tragic end, the intensity of Mughal-e-Azam is somewhere missing.

 The music of the film is by C Ramachandra with lyrics by Rajinder Krishan and is without doubt the MAJOR standout highlight of the film.
 The music in Anarkali represents some of the finest work in C Ramchandra’s career and sees some of the best singing that Lata Mangeshkar did in her entire career.
 While every song is an unquestioned masterpiece, the number that still rises above the others and stands out in both its versions and was also by far the most popular song of the film in both its versions is Yeh Zindagi Usiki Hai.
 It is a pity that an extremely versatile composer like Ramchandra is more remembered for being influenced by western sounds and instruments like the saxophone or the bongo drums and is known for his light-hearted musical scores like Patanga (1949), Sargam (1950), Albela (1951) and Sagai (1951).
 In fact, Ramchandra had an extremely strong classical base and was one of the finest composers of the ghazal in Hindi films.
 Anarkali proves just how effectively ‘Indian’ Ramchandra could be when he wanted to.